A Complete Guide to Telehealth Communication Etiquette | Carepatron

 4. Effective communication between practitioners and patients helps increase the patient's feelings of safety, security, and satisfaction, which should always be a goal of any healthcare service.

-How does telehealth improve communication?
+How does telehealth improve communication in patient care?

-3. High-Quality Platforms: Developing telehealth technology aims to mimic in-person appointments as much as possible.
+3. High-quality platforms: Developing telehealth technology aims to mimic in-person appointments as much as possible.
 The best way to do this is by selecting a telehealth platform with high-quality video conferencing software and other features that improve the patient experience.

 4. Organization: Just like an in-person appointment, practitioners must come prepared for their sessions.
 Organization and preparedness can be assisted by using online clinical documentation methods.
-Don't underestimate how much being prepared can reflect professionalism and care!
+Don't underestimate how much being prepared can reflect professionalism and care.

 Telehealth app